Skip to main content

 • Youth voices make a difference.

-• The YAB’s work has a tangible impact on the community.
+• The Youth Action Board's work has a tangible impact on the community.

-• Youth deserve to be heard and respected.
+• Youth deserve to be heard, respected, and prioritized.

 Goals